 Another option is to assign chores to help kids cope with boredom.
 They can brainstorm fun ideas they would like to do once they clean their rooms, fold the laundry, or put the dishes away.
 They fill their time with something worthwhile, contribute to the household, and still get to choose an activity in the end.
 Everyone wins!

-Also, it’s essential that as we encourage our children to manage their own free time that they actually have it.
-A child with little time to play, read, or run around will struggle with how to pass those hours and minutes when the next opportunity arises.
-A child frequently faced with “boredom” may learn how great boredom can be and may quickly transition into a satisfying activity.1
+Also, it’s essential that as we encourage our children to manage their free time, we make sure to give them adequate time.
+A child with little time to play, read, or run around will struggle to figure out how to pass those hours and minutes when the next opportunity arises.
+A child frequently faced with “boredom” may learn how great boredom can be and quickly transition into a satisfying activity.1

 Here are some ideas to help bust your little ones’ boredom: